(Why NoRuleBook Needs Both)

 That wasn’t recklessness.
 It was belief tested through thought first.

-Final Thoughts : Thinking Is a Responsibility.
-Not a Personality Trait
+Final Thoughts : Thinking Is A Responsibility.
+Not A Personal Trait

 NoRuleBook isn’t about being smarter than others.